Visual Lateralization in the Animal Kingdom

 Introduction

 The vertebrate brain has succeeded in the specialization of different traits and abilities through dividing it into two hemispheres, where the left hemisphere is better than the right one when conducting certain tasks, and vice versa.
-This specialization, called brain lateralization, also effects vision in vertebrates.
+This specialization, called brain lateralization, also effects in vertebrates.
 In fact, visual lateralization, similarly to brain lateralization, defines the propensity of the eyes to specialize in their own respective functions (Manns and Ströckens, 2014).
 Additionally, it is believed to occur during the embryonic phase of an organism’s development (Manns and Ströckens, 2014).
 Hence, is theorized that this neuro-visual asymmetry is of genetic origin.
 However, many experiments and studies have shown that environmental factors can have significant impacts on the lateralization of an organism’s vision (Manns and Ströckens, 2014).
 Nonetheless, even though the concept of visual lateralization is common among vertebrates, it differs greatly from species to species.
 Natural selection has in fact permitted different vertebrates to utilize their lateralized vision in their own respective ways to assist them in their survival.

 In this paper, we will be explaining the pertinence of visual lateralization in four different species: Pigeons, Chameleons, Dolphins, and finally, New Caledonian Crows.